dremangry/Rocket_Elevators_API/README.md

 To try it, log in and change the status of an elevator to "Intervention".

 ### 3. Slack
 Slack API is able to give record of different activities that occur in the backoffice and inform the right people through the right channel.
-In our case, we use it to inform operators when an elevator status change.
+In our case, we use it to inform operators when an elevator status has changed.
 It tells the previous and new status of a the specific elevator (ID and serial number).

 To try it, log in and change the status of an elevator.